SBCC Foundation Assistance to SBCC Students & Employees

 As you may have seen referenced in a few recent emails, we at the SBCC Foundation are working to find ways to support our campus community through the recent disasters.
 The students, staff and faculty of our college are loved and supported by thousands of generous donors, and the SBCC Foundation is a resource for all members of the SBCC community.
-If you have personally suffered losses due to the Thomas Fire and/or Flood or hear from anyone who has, please don’t hesitate to contact us.
+If you have personally suffered losses due to the Thomas Fire and/or Montecito Debris Flow or related disasters, or hear from anyone who has, please don’t hesitate to contact us.
 We are able to provide some direct assistance, as well as links to other resources, and are happy to do so.

-As of now, these are the two offers we can extend to SBCC students and employees:
+As of now, these are the three offers we can extend to SBCC students and employees:

-Thomas Fire and Flood recovery for those who lost homes and/or vehicles
+Thomas Fire and Montecito Debris Flow recovery for those who lost homes and/or vehicles

-We are offering small emergency grants to any SBCC student or employee who lost their home or vehicle in the Thomas Fire or Flood.
+We are offering small emergency grants to any SBCC student or employee who lost their home or vehicle in the Thomas Fire or Montecito Debris Flow or related disasters.
 If you have personally suffered losses or hear from anyone who has, please contact us.